AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-ExternalDataTypes.rst

     }

 .. note::
-    Due to the large file size, the transfer may take a while.
+    Large files may take a long time to transfer.